 Safety is one of the biggest deciding factors.

-• Install carbon monoxide detectors near gas cookers • Provide user manuals for all appliances • Schedule annual checks for gas systems • Ensure tenants know how to use induction or electric cookers properly
+• Ensure tenants know how to use induction or electric cookers properly

 Tenants care about convenience, safety, and energy costs.
 In high-end rentals, tenants may expect modern electric appliances.
 In budget-friendly or suburban homes, gas may be preferred for its cooking flexibility.